filecoin-project/devgrants/rfp-proposals/rfp-proposal-reputation-system.md

     * Lifetime data retrieved
 * Metrics that we have thought of:
     * Collateral:
-        * Reason: Over collateralization may signal more skin in the game fr.
+        * Reason: Over collateralization may signal more skin in the game from the miner.
     * Storage Price (in FIL/byte/block):
         * % deviation of storage price from:
             * mean of all storage prices on the network.